MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.DataLakeStore/Import-AzureRmDataLakeStoreItem.md

 Accept wildcard characters: False
 ```

-### -Recurse
+### -Force
-Indicates that this operation should upload all items in all subfolders.
+Indicates that this operation can overwrite the destination file if it already exists.

 ```yaml
 Type: SwitchParameter